jjonojj/jjonojj/README.md

 ## hello! <br>
 my name is jonas.<br>
-i live in austria and i go to school at the htl villach.<br>
+i live in austria and i go to school at the htl in villach.<br>

 i like to code in c and rust.<br>